therealnicoroshi/modlist/README.md

 Downloading and installing **The Nico Experience** can take a while depending on your internet connection and computer.
 To install, complete the following steps.

 1. Open Wabbajack and click on browse modlists.
 At the top in the Games Window choose Skyrim Special Edition.
 Check mark next to Show Unofficial Lists.
 2. Press the download button on The Nico Expereince, and wait for it to download.
-Once downloaded The arrow down will change to a 'Play' Arrow facing right.
-Press that to begin installation of the list.
+Once downloaded Wabbajack will have an *Install* button. ❗DO NOT PRESS IT YET❗
 3. Set the installation folder to be somewhere like C:\The Nico Expereince. **Do not install it to your desktop, or ANY protected Windows folders like Program Files or Downloads.**
 4. The download location does not need to be on a SSD but it makes installing a bit faster.
-5. Make sure you are logged into Mega, Nexus and Lover's Lab then Press the play button to begin.
+5. Make sure you are logged into Mega, Nexus and Lover's Lab by clicking the settings button and ensuring the *LOGGED IN* is showing as well as manually logging into Lovers Lab then Press the install button to begin.
 6. Some files will need to be manually downloaded during the installation process.
+Watch for Prompts from Lovers Lab.
 If they fail for any reason see [potentially problematic files](#potentially-problematic-files) for links and instructions to resolve
 7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.

 ***